ePages-de/epages-devportal/_posts/2019/2019-07-16-why-we-stopped-stoplight.md

 As mentioned in "[On our way to interactive documentation with Stoplight](/blog/api-experience/on-our-way-to-interactive-documentation-with-stoplight/)" we wanted to switch from a static HTML document to [Stoplight](https://stoplight.io/){:target="_blank"} as a documentation solution to provide interactivity and a better usability for users of our API.
 We know that developers not only want to read documentation, they also want to see how an API works.
-Although various rest clients are out there to test an API, we wanted to bring that interactivity directly into our documentation.
+Although various REST clients are out there to test an API, we wanted to bring that interactivity directly into our documentation.
 This way users can learn about our API and try it out in one place instead of having to switch between tools.
 In short, we wanted to make life easier for developers 😉.

 ## Goodbye Asciidoctor - Hello OpenAPI

 To generate our static [HTML documentation](http://docs.beyondshop.cloud/){:target="_blank"} we use [Spring REST Docs](https://spring.io/projects/spring-restdocs){:target="_blank"}, a test-driven approach to produce documentation for RESTful services.
-For Stoplight to be our new tool, our backend team had to make some considerable effort as the tool is based on [OpenAPI](https://swagger.io/docs/specification/about/){:target="_blank"}.
+For Stoplight to be our new tool, our backend team had to make some considerable effort as the tool consumes [OpenAPI](https://swagger.io/docs/specification/about/){:target="_blank"} specification files.
-For example, they built an [API specification support to Spring REST Docs](https://github.com/ePages-de/restdocs-api-spec){:target="_blank"} that, amongst others, supports OpenAPI.
+For example, they built an [open-source project](https://github.com/ePages-de/restdocs-api-spec){:target="_blank"} to generate OpenAPI 2, OpenAPI 3, and Postman Collections from tests documented with Spring REST Docs.

-And what's more, our developers had to:

-* make adjustments to our microservices to meet the requirements of OpenAPI
-* build a deployment pipeline
-* adjust the API tests
-* support our Technical Communicators with the fine tuning.
+And what's more, our developers had to make adjustments to our microservices to meet the requirements of OpenAPI, such as adapting the REST integration tests to use URI templates, and each request needed its own description (in addition to the snippet identifier that Spring REST Docs already requires) as well as support our Technical Communicators with the fine tuning.

 (To be honest, it was not really a goodbye to Asciidoctor.
 As it is an integral part to publish our internal developer documentation, it had to remain.)